Longan: Cultivation

-Traditional medicine

-Longan may be used in traditional Eastern folk medicine.
-Prior to the 1800s, longan was prevalent in Asia.

-In ancient Vietnamese medicine, the "eye" of the longan seed was pressed against snakebites to absorb the venom.
-This was ineffective, but may still be used in the 21st century.

-Growth, Harvest, and Distribution

 Growth

-Longan, alongside its sister fruit litchi, thrive in humid areas or places with high rainfall, and can grow on most types of soil that does not induce issues with water drainage.
-Ample temperatures are also instrumental in longan growth - while longan can resist small stretches of cool temperatures, they can be damaged or killed in longer stretches of temperatures as high as -2 degrees Celsius.
+Longan, like its sister fruit lychee, thrives in humid areas or places with high rainfall, and can grow on most types of soil that does not induce issues with water drainage.
+Ample temperatures are also instrumental in longan growth: while longan can resist small stretches of cool temperatures, they can be damaged or killed in longer stretches of temperatures as high as −2 degrees Celsius.
 Younger plants tend to be more vulnerable to the cold than those more mature.

 Harvest

 During harvest, pickers must climb ladders to carefully remove branches of fruit from longan trees.
 Longan fruit remain fresher if still attached to the branch, so efforts are made to prevent the fruit from detaching too early.
 Mechanical picking would damage the delicate skin of the fruit, so the preferred method is to harvest by hand.
 Knives and scissors are the most commonly used tools.

 Fruit is picked early in the day to minimize water loss and to prevent high heat exposure, which would be damaging.
 The fruit is then placed into either plastic crates or bamboo baskets and taken to packaging houses, where the fruit undergo a series of checks for quality.
 The packaging houses are well-ventilated and shaded to prevent further decay.
 The process of checking and sorting are performed by workers instead of machinery.
 Any fruit that is split, under-ripe, or decaying is disposed of.
-The remaining healthy fruit is then prepped and shipped to markets.
+The remaining healthy fruit is then prepared and shipped to markets.

 Many companies add preservatives to canned longan.
 Regulations control the preserving process.
 The only known preservative added to canned longan is sulfur dioxide, to prevent discoloration.
 Fresh longan that is shipped worldwide is exposed to sulfur fumigation.
 Tests have shown that sulfur residues remain on the fruit skin, branches, and leaves for a few weeks.
 This violates many countries' limits on fumigation residue, and efforts have been made to reduce this amount.